priv-kweihmann/oelint-adv/README.md

  * oelint.spaces.linecont - Safe line continuation
  * oelint.spaces.lineend - No spaces at line end
  * oelint.tabs.notabs - No tabs allowed
+ * oelint.task.addnotaskbody - Task added by addtask cannot be found
+ * oelint.task.customorder - order of custom tasks added via addtask
+ * oelint.task.docstrings - Custom tasks should have docstrings
+ * oelint.task.multiappends - Multiple appends to the same function in the same file won't work in bitbake
  * oelint.task.nocopy - No cp usage in do_install
  * oelint.task.nomkdir - No mkdir usage in do_install
  * oelint.task.order - Order of tasks